Wearside Jack: Hoax confirmed

 While the West Yorkshire Police were investigating the leads, Sutcliffe murdered three more women, and attacked two others.
 It was only after Sutcliffe's confession that Wearside Jack was demonstrated to be a hoax.
 ACC Oldfield took early retirement following what he considered to be a total humiliation; he died in 1985 aged 61.
 It emerged during Humble's own trial that Sutcliffe had told police after his arrest in 1981 that "While ever that was going on I felt safe.
 I'm not a Geordie.
 I was born at Shipley."

 John Humble

-Earlier life
+Early life

 The son of Sam and Violet Humble, Humble attended Hylton Road Junior School and Havelock Senior School on Fordfield Road in the Ford Estate in Sunderland.
 He had "above average" school results, and gained a few qualifications, before leaving school at 16.
 His limited periods of employment included a bricklaying apprenticeship (which he gave up after three years), six months in a hospital laundry and a short period as a security guard.

-In 1990, Humble married, after a six-week relationship with a woman.
+In 1990, Humble married a woman he had been in a relationship with for six weeks.
 In the early years of the marriage, he was said to be a good step-father for her two children, but he became abusive to his wife and was eventually convicted of common assault, leading to the couple's separation around 1999.
-Humble returned to the Ford estate to live with his brother in 2002.
+Humble returned to the Ford Estate to live with his brother in 2002.